 Q. Do you ever regret becoming a PA and not pursuing another profession (nursing, med, etc.)?
 Why?

 A. I never regret becoming PA and am extremely happy with the position I am in.
-I absolutely would not have pursued a career in nursing – ever.
-It does not appeal to me whatsoever.

 The only frustration with the PA Profession at this time is the uncertainty around funding.
 At times, this makes me contemplate about what would have happened if I applied to medical school (given that I got accepted =P).
 But soon after I think of this, I realize that there is no way that I would be able to do another 4 years + 5 years of residency to get my MD.
 To deal with 3000 more tests, crippling debt and tons of stress.
 And even as an MD – the job prospects can be iffy depending on what program you are graduating from (e.g. orthopaedics has no jobs atm).